ptranalex/next_watch/apps/backend-api/README.md

 3. Update health checks for new dependencies
 4. Document new endpoints in route READMEs
 5. Ensure backward compatibility for health endpoints
+6. Update CLI documentation for new commands
+7. Follow CLI best practices with flat, intuitive command structure

 ***REMOVED******REMOVED*** License